 \section{Conclusion}

-In this work, we provide a probabilistic framework for coding agents that interact with an execution environment.
-We theoretically formalize two dominant paradigms: post-generation selection as environment-aware Pass@k maximization, and iterative backprompting as in-context Thompson sampling.
+In this work, we provide a probabilistic framework for LLM-based test-driven code generation.
+We theoretically formalize two dominant paradigms: post-generation selection as environment-aware pass@k maximization, and iterative backprompting as in-context Thompson sampling.
 Our analysis proves that ``soft" estimators strictly dominate ``hard" ones in terms of SNR.
 Moreover, we identify an ``irreducible regret" in the regret bound of Thompson sampling, where task ambiguity limits performance regardless of feedback quality.
-These theoretical insights are confirmed experimentally across three diverse benchmarks using three different frontier open-weight large language models.
-Finally, a novel benchmark, \textsc{QiskitHumanEvalSimX}, is introduced to further corroborate our findings.
-As LLMs are increasingly integrated into critical software development loops, understanding the theoretical mechanisms of their environment interactions is paramount.
-Our results suggest that future progress lies not just in improving zero-shot model performance, but also in reducing the ambiguity of user intent and designing architectures that can efficiently process long execution histories.
+These theoretical insights are confirmed experimentally across three diverse benchmarks using five different frontier open-weight large language models.
+Finally, a novel benchmark, \textsc{QiskitHumanEvalSimX}, is introduced to corroborate our findings.
+As LLMs are increasingly integrated into critical software development loops, understanding the theoretical mechanisms of their environment interactions becomes paramount.
+Our results suggest that progress lies not just in improving zero-shot model performance, but also in reducing the ambiguity of user intent and designing architectures that can efficiently process long execution histories.